BrandonArmand/Binari/README.md

 ## Contributing
 [![Issues](https://img.shields.io/github/issues-raw/brandonarmand/binari?maxAge=25000)](https://github.com/brandonarmand/binari/issues)
 Anyone can help.

-We welcome first-time contributors!
+We welcome first-time contributors, as well as experienced contributors.

-There is plenty to do for developers and designers of all skill levels.
+There is plenty to do for both developers and designers of every skill level.
 Check out the issues, or pitch your own ideas.

+#### Starting points.
+- New to open-source?
+I suggest fixing a spelling error or try doing a `first-timers-only` issue.
+- Expert on all things binary tree?
+Try building a lesson.
+- Designer?
+Don't be shy, we could use some work with our designs.

 ### Setup
 1) Fork the repo.